Reactions to Animals:

 “an engaging story that asks deep and challenging questions.”

-- Peter Singer, Ira W. DeCamp Professor of Bioethics at Princeton University
+- Peter Singer, Ira W. DeCamp Professor of Bioethics, Princeton

 “Provocative, original, beautifully crafted and achingly human, this is a novel that illuminates what we so called ‘higher beings’ strive to keep darkly hidden from our consciousness.
 No more, no more.
 Animals … is destined to become a classic.”